brennanbrown/thinkingwhy.com/src/content/blog/personal-finance/high-yield-savings-trap.md

 ## The Psychological Cost Nobody Measures

-Financial journalist Morgan Housel calls this "the paradox of precision":
+Financial journalist Morgan Housel calls this "the paradox of precision" (Housel, 2020):

 > "We obsess over optimizing the 2% we can measure and ignore the 98% that actually matters."